Miracle-Sakuno/Asus-P8B75V-Hackintosh-Desktop/README.md

 -CPU Frequency Conversion,frequency locked at 3.7 GHz (Maybe it can be solved by unlocking CFG lock)

--Sleep S3 (Maybe it can be solved by unlocking CFG lock)

 -Nvidia GeForce 750ti (Can install NVIDIA Webdriver on macOS High Sierra to Working)

 ## 注意事项 / matters needing attention: